About Daffodil Bulbs from Spring Hill Nurseries

 Daffodil bulbs are best planted in fall, after the weather cools.
 In most of North America, the soil will have cooled to below 60 degrees Fahrenheit by October or November.
 By waiting until the soil is chilled, you're saving your daffs from sprouting before the winter dormant period, which can sap their winter resources.

-Spring Hill will send your daffodil bulbs at the right time for planting.
+Like all of our flower bulbs for sale, Spring Hill will send your daffodil bulbs at the right time for planting.
 If you aren't able to plant your bulbs right away, be sure to store them in a cool, dry place to prevent rot.
 If you won't be able to plant for several days, spread the bulbs out on paper or a tray of loam to allow air to circulate between them.

 How to care for daffodil bulbs: